 - Spare contact lenses

 Important: When you plan to buy small-sized toiletries, make sure their size is maximum 100ml!
 This is the max size of liquids you can bring on a plane with your hand-luggage.
-We have seen bigger “travel-size toiletries”, so have a look on that before you buy!
+We have seen bigger “travel-sized toiletries” – do NOT fall for this.

 9. A Power Adapter

 Depending on where you’re traveling, you may need to change plugs.
 Don’t get stuck with all the stuff to charge up your electronics but no way to plug them in!